namurphy/bump-minimum-dependencies/README.md

 # bump-minimum-dependencies

-Automatically bump the minimum allowed minor versions of package dependencies based on the time since first release.
+Automatically bump the minimum allowed minor versions of package dependencies based on the time since first release, with a cooldown period.

 ## Motivation